Architect, Building Designer, Draftsperson… Don’t they all do the same thing!?

 |Registration Body||ARBV – Vic (or State Body)||VBA – Vic (or State Body or None)|

 An architect must have completed both an undergraduate degree and a postgraduate degree (Master of Architecture).
-Together this at least a 5 year degree.
+Together this is 5 years of formal education.
 A building designer on the other hand must have completed the equivalent of a 2 year Diploma.

 Each institution will have their own particular focus, but there is a difference in the learning style between the two options.
 The TAFE course units generally focus on technical skills, rules and regulations.
 The 5 year architecture degree provides for learning of rules and processes, but it is much more heavily skewed toward design and problem solving.